 A Game of Chess – 1st November 2018 (Collingwood)

 “A great many people assisted with my writing – they are listed in the acknowledgments.
-Mark Duffield’s interpretations of the songs from The Dream Factory were wonderful gift.
+Mark Duffield’s interpretations of the songs from The Dream Factory were a wonderful gift.
 I would strongly advise any writer to pull together a team of readers – family and friends, but more importantly people you may have ‘met’ via Twitter or other social media.
-Honesty is pure gold when it comes to gauging public reaction and the Twitter group have been brilliant.
+Honesty is pure gold when it comes to gauging public reaction and the Twitter, FB and Instagram groups have been brilliant.

 I enjoy the research that goes into writing a novel.
 I love spying out places for use as locations.
 For A Game of Chess, I took the journeys around London that the characters take; I snapped a stack of photographs and videoclips so that I could work with them on screen and write at the same time – that certainly works for me.
 For the scene in Chapter 21 where Yvonne is climbing the winding staircase inside the tower, I used a Gopro camera and walked up the stairs of the ‘Heretics Tower’ – Chicheles is its real name.